 A tiny sensor placed under the skin of your belly or arm measures the blood sugar levels in fluid around your skin cells.
 A transmitter that’s connected to the sensor sends the data on your blood sugar levels to a receiver, which stores and displays that information so you can share it with your doctor.
 Some continuous glucose monitors connect or display the information into a pump that delivers insulin.

 Although continuous blood glucose monitoring is particularly helpful in people with type 1 diabetes, it’s benefits are less clear when it comes to people with type 2 diabetes.

 A syringe is the most commonly used method for delivering insulin.
 It’s a hollow plastic tube with a plunger at one end and a needle at the other end.
 Syringes come in different sizes, based on how much insulin you need.
 The needles also come in various lengths and widths.

 An insulin pen looks a lot like a pen you use to write with, but instead of ink, it contains insulin.
 The pen is an alternative to the syringe for administering insulin.
 If you’re not a fan of syringes, an insulin pen can be a quicker and easier way to give yourself an injection.

 A disposable insulin pen comes preloaded with insulin.
 Once you use it, you throw the whole pen out.
 Reusable pens have an insulin cartridge that you replace after each use.

 To use an insulin pen, you first program the number of insulin units you need to take.
-Then you pinch your skin and insert the needle, pressing the button and holding it for 10 seconds to release insulin into your body.
+Then you clean your skin with alcohol and insert the needle, pressing the button and holding it for 10 seconds to release insulin into your body.

-If you’re afraid of needles or find injections too uncomfortable, you should consider using a jet injector.
+If you’re afraid of needles or find injections too uncomfortable, you might consider using a jet injector.
 This device uses high-pressured air to push insulin through your skin into your bloodstream, without needles.
-Jet injectors can be expensive and more complicated to use than syringes or pens.
+However, jet injectors can be expensive and more complicated to use than syringes or pens.